armory/documentation/_user_guides/deploying.md

 This guide should include:

 - How to deploy AMIs
-- Common errors and troubleshooting
+- Common errors and troubleshooting]
+- How to do a Blue/Green deployment on the same cluster

 Prerequisites and Assumptions: